-In-band theory of solid, there are many energy bands but the following are the three most important energy bands in solids:
+In band theory of solids, there are many energy bands but the following are the three most important energy bands in solids:

 Energy levels inside a molecule made up of two atoms

-What happens when two sodium atoms very close to each other almost forming a molecule?
-Now each atom cannot have the configuration as it followed as an individual atom If they do they will be violating Pauli’s exclusion principle and end up with a lot of electrons of the same energy levels.
+What happens when two sodium atoms are very close to each other, almost forming a molecule?
+Now each atom cannot have the configuration as it followed as an individual atom.
+If they do, they will violate Pauli’s exclusion principle and end up with many electrons of the same energy levels.

 When two atoms come very close to each other, What is going to happen to this system?
-The answer is, their respective energy bands are going to overlap on each other and transform into what we call as Molecular orbit.
-That is the 1s orbit of individual Sodium atom combines to form 1s molecular orbital.
+The answer is that their respective energy bands will overlap with each other and transform into what we call Molecular orbit.
+That is, the 1s orbit of individual Sodium atoms combines to form 1s molecular orbital.
 As two atomic orbitals are overlapping, the molecular orbit ends up having two discrete energy levels.
-Where the Lower energy level is called bonding orbital and Higher energy level is called an anti-bonding orbital.
+The Lower energy level is called a bonding orbital, and the Higher energy level is called an anti-bonding orbital.
 This will repeat for all orbits.
-Refer figure (2) for the visualization of energy levels and molecular orbits.
-To learn more about the energy levels and the classification of energy bands, click on the following links:
+Refer to figure (2) for the visualization of energy levels and molecular orbits.

 Energy levels inside a molecule made up of three atoms

-Now try to picture, what is going to happen if we add a third sodium atom to the mix?
+Now try to picture what will happen if we add a third sodium atom to the mix?
 Well, according to the theory we learned just now.
-Here three atomic orbitals will be overlapping forming single molecular orbital with three discrete energy levels.
+Here three atomic orbitals will be overlapping, forming a single molecular orbital with three discrete energy levels.
 Each molecular orbital here will inherit three energy levels.
-In general, the more we add atoms, the more energy levels the molecular orbit going to have.
+In general, the more we add atoms, the more energy levels the molecular orbit will have.
 Refer figure (3)

 Energy levels inside a solid made up of Avogadro number of atoms

-Eventually, if we have an entire solid, which is made of sodium with something like 1023 atoms packed together, Each molecular orbital of this solid will have now 1023 discrete energy levels.
-For better understanding purposes, think about drawing 1s orbital of Sodium solid block, draw lower energy level and upper energy level and in between stack it with 1023 energy levels!
-Refer figure(4).
+Eventually, if we have an entire solid made of sodium with something like 1023 atoms packed together, Each molecular orbital of this solid will now have 1023 discrete energy levels.
+For better understanding purposes, think about drawing 1s orbital of Sodium solid block, draw lower energy level and upper energy level, and in between stack it with 1023 energy levels!
+Refer to figure(4).
 The gaps between them will be tiny such that, no longer we can notice individual energy levels.
 As a result, It is convenient to think of it as continuous energy or energy continuum.
-When we think in this way, we can call them an energy band instead of a molecular orbit.
-Figure (4).
+We can call them an energy band instead of a molecular orbit when we think in this way.

 Energy levels inside a solid made up of n-number of atoms

-In general, If there are n-number of atoms, then there will be n discrete energy levels in each energy band.
+In general, if there are n-number of atoms, there will be n discrete energy levels in each energy band.
 In such a system of n number of atoms, the molecular orbitals are called energy bands.
 Single 1s orbital and 2s orbital can fit 2 electrons each.
 Thus, the total number of electrons a 1s and 2s energy band can fit is 2n.
-A single 2p level can fit 6 electrons so 2p energy band can fit is 6n electron so on and so forth.
+A single 2p level can fit 6 electrons so that a 2p energy band can fit 6n electrons so on and so forth.

 Energy levels inside material of different states of matter

-Using this theory, we can understand how free electrons are generated and why certain material readily has free-electron available making them a conductor and why some others don’t?
+Using this theory, we can understand how free electrons are generated and why certain material readily has free-electron available, making them a conductor and why others don’t?

-Stay tuned with BYJU’S for the latest updates.
+Stay tuned to BYJU’S for the latest updates.
 Also, register to “BYJU’S the learning app” to get unlimited physics interactive and engaging video lectures.